drflei/PyMSM/README.md

 $  pip install -r requirements.txt
 ```
 ==Note 2:==
-The above installation is not working in a Ubuntu docker container!
+The above installation is not working in a Ubuntu20.04 docker container!
 The reason is still unknow.
 One work-around solution is to install it in a virtual env instead:

 ```
 cd /opt/ # or any tmp folder